tconfrey/BrainTool/_posts/2021-05-15-Browser-Productivity-with-a-Topic-Manager.md

 ---
 layout: post
-title:  "BrainTool - Organizing your life with a Topic Manager"
+title:  "BrainTool - Browser Productivity with a Topic Manager"
 description: "Your browser is a mess of tabs!
 The BrainTool Topic Manager is a new kind of organizational and productivity tool to help you clean it up.
 Free and Easy."
 excerpt_separator: <!--more-->
 author: "Tony"
 audience: "nonuser"
+image: "../../../media/Screenshot-CWS-1.png"
 ---

-# Organizing your life with a Topic Manager
+# Browser Productivity with a Topic Manager

 We're all overburdened with information sources.
 We spend too much time trying to keep track of things and how to get back to them, and just leaving those 45 browser tabs open because we don't know what to do with them.
 Having all these open loops and loose ends leads to a heavy psychic burden.
 Much has been written about the value of an empty mind to enable focus, productivity and flow.
 'Mind like water' is the pleasant phrase David Allen uses in his [Getting Things Done classic](https://www.betterworldbooks.com/product/detail/Getting-Things-Done--The-Art-of-Stress-Free-Productivity-9780143126560).
 A key aspect of GTD is getting things out of your mind, but safely stored and retrievable.
 BrainTool is a new type of tool designed to be a key part of how you do that.
 It's a browser-based Topic Manager that revives and evolves the idea of a [Topic Map](https://ontopia.net/topicmaps/materials/tao.html) - a supercharged index of all your information sources.